 The Orange County Public Employee Consortium was formed in January 2007 to tackle the critical need to develop talent from within public agencies.
 Eight Orange County cities volunteered to pilot this program (Brea, Costa Mesa, Fullerton, Huntington Beach, Irvine, Newport Beach, Santa Ana and Tustin).

 The program has the following shared benefits:

-The consortium has launched a total of thirteen (13) successful cohorts since 2007, and has since expanded to include both Orange County city and special district employees.
-To date, 250 public sector employees from 25 different OC cities and special districts have completed the certificate program.
+The Orange County Public Employee Consortium has launched a total of fifteen (15) successful cohorts since 2007.
+To date, over 300 public sector employees from 25 different OC cities and special districts have completed the certificate program.

 The feedback from participants and HR managers confirmed the program’s value in enhancing the classroom experience and broadening participants' understanding of public services.

 Among the graduates are HR Managers, Fire Chiefs, Police Lieutenants, and other supervisors and managers.
 This program also proves to be equally empowering to emerging leaders, project leaders who do not manage, and those who aspire to lead.
 Read more about the program: Strengthening the Public Sector, as featured in the University publication, Titan Magazine.

 An important goal of the Leadership Development program is to positively impact the work public sector employees do on a daily basis.
 The program is designed to facilitate "learning transfer", which allow students to take the skills and knowledge gained from the classes and apply them to their work and life.
 Learning transfer may take the form of sharing with peers, utilizing tools to improve work efficiency, or using concepts and skills to implement successful projects.
 An assessment tool has been developed to track the learning transfer progress throughout the program.